 Breast augmentation is one of Dr. Douglas Steinbrech’s most requested cosmetic procedures.
 It uses breast implants to increase the size and shape of the breasts by one or more cup sizes.
 This improves the look and feel of the breasts, improves their symmetry, and makes them more proportional the rest of the body.
 Dr. Steinbrech is an expert at creating natural-looking comfortable breasts to help improve your self-esteem and confidence in your breasts.

 Are All Breast Augmentations the Same?

 Breast augmentations are not all the same because not all patients are the same.
 They have different bodies, different goals, and different needs.
 Some women simply want larger breasts.
 Some patients need their breasts to be more symmetrical or to have a better shape.
 Others need their breasts reconstructed after surgery or a medical condition.
 Breast augmentation can be customized for each patient to help them reach their goals and cater to their individual body needs.
-The implants used in the breast augmentation procedure can also vary in size, material, and placement.
+In breast implant surgery, the implants used can also vary in size, material, and placement.

 Implants Used in Breast Augmentation

 Saline and silicone implants are the two implants used by Dr. Steinbrech.
 Saline implants are empty when they are placed in your chest, then they are filled with a saltwater solution until they reach the desired size.
 The silicone implants looks like a plastic bag, but the outer shell is made of a tough silicone that helps the implant maintain its shape and size.
 These come in different sizes that can be a variety of sizes, depending on how much saline solution you need.